 Open the image software (see Table of Materials) and login.

-Click the Initialize button and wait for the machine to initialize and for the software to indicate that the camera has reached the appropriate temperature.
+Click the Initialize button and wait for the machine to initialize.

 Change the Field of View to D.

 NOTE: Field of View C can also be used if a closer view of a mouse is required, but this limits the number of mice that can be imaged simultaneously.